fmquaglia/manual/docs/files.md

 Deta Cloud Files is a fully managed file and object storage service that comes handy when storing files in all sizes.

-To use DETA Cloud Files just import the `files` helper from `deta.lib`:
+To use DETA Cloud Files just import the `files` module from `deta.lib`:

 ```python
 from deta.lib import files